Cypriot First Division: Current format

-As of the 2022-23 season, 14 clubs compete in the league, and are ranked based on the Point System, as described below.
+As of the 2022-23 season, 14 clubs compete in the league, and are ranked based on the point system described below.
 Each club plays the other sides twice, home and away, for a total of 26 games for each club.
 This is referred to as the first round of the league.
-In the second round, the teams are divided into two groups; The teams ranked 1st to 6th play-off for the title and European spots in Group A, while the bottom eight teams battle to avoid relegation in Group B. Group A is often referred to as the Championship Play-offs, while Group B is referred to as the Relegation Play-offs.
-Each team's points and criteria such as goal difference, goals scored, etc. are retained during the transition from first to second round.
-Similarly to the first round, every club plays the other sides twice, for a total of 10 or 14 games for each club, in Group A or Group B respectively.
+In the second round, the teams are divided into two groups; the teams ranked 1st to 6th play off for the title and European spots in Group A, while the bottom eight teams battle to avoid relegation in Group B. Group A is often referred to as the Championship Play-offs, while Group B is referred to as the Relegation Play-offs.
+Each team's points and criteria, such as goal difference, goals scored, etc. are retained during the transition from first to second round.
+Similarly to the first round, every club plays the other sides twice, for a total of 10 or 14 games for each club, in Group A and Group B respectively.

 At the end of the second round, the club ranked 1st in Group A is declared the winner of the league.
 The champion qualifies for the UEFA Champions League, while the second and third placed teams enter the UEFA Europa Conference League.
 If the cup winners finish in third or above, the fourth placed team also enters the UEFA Europa Conference League.
 Meanwhile, the bottom three teams in Group B are relegated to the Second Division.

 Previous formats

-From 2007–08 until 2012–13 season, in the second round the first 12 (out of 14) teams were separated into three groups of four teams according to their position at the end of the first round.
-For the 2013–14 season, in the second round the first 12 (out of 14) teams were separated into two groups of six teams according to their position at the end of the first round.
+From 2007–08 until 2012–13 season, in the second round, the first 12 (out of 14) teams were separated into three groups of four teams according to their position at the end of the first round.
+For the 2013–14 season, in the second round, the first 12 (out of 14) teams were separated into two groups of six teams according to their position at the end of the first round.
 The last two teams of the first round were relegated directly to the B1 Division and the bottom two teams of the relegation group also.
 The points from the first round were carried to the second round and the teams played each other twice.

-Point System
+Point system

 The point system of the Cypriot First Division has changed throughout the years: